Aura Messaging Protocol (AMP)

 6. Derived Channel State

-Reduction yields a ChannelEpochState struct containing the canonical epoch and derived state.
+Reduction yields a ChannelEpochState struct containing the stable epoch, optional live transition, bootstrap metadata, and ratchet position.

 6.1 Skip Window Computation